 The amazing collections of the Fine Arts Museum

-Whilst you are on the square, there is one museum you should see.
+Whilst you are in the square, there is one museum you should see.
 The Fine Arts Museum (Musée des Beaux-Arts de Nancy) has an amazing collection of paintings, sculptures, engravings and crystals.
-For many visitors the highlight is the Daum collection on display in the underground floor.
+For many visitors, the highlight is the Daum collection on display on the underground floor.

 Lunch at the Rue des Maréchaux

-At the end of your visit in the Fine Arts museum it will be lunchtime.
-You’re in luck: there is a cluster of restaurants not far away!
+It will be lunchtime at the end of your visit to the Fine Arts Museum.
+You’re lucky: a cluster of restaurants is not far away!

 There is at least one restaurant that is a veritable institution in town: La Gentilhommière, 29 rue des Maréchaux.